jvytee/ipupd/README.md

 password = "12345"
 ```

+- `domain` is the domain for which IPs are going to be updated
 - `interface` gives the network interface which will be used to estimate current IP addresses
-- `domain` is the domain, for which IPs are going to be updated
+- `ipv4_url` is an HTTP(S) endpoint which returns the client's [public IPv4 address as plain text](https://ipv4.icanhazip.com)
-- `url` specifies an API endpoint by which IPs are updated
+- `dyndns_url` specifies an API endpoint by which IPs are updated
 - `query` defines the query parameter names for the API.
-So in combination with `url`, the example will result in a HTTP GET request to `https://dyndns.inwx.com/nic/update?myip=1.2.3.4&myipv6=1234:4567::89`.
+So in combination with `dyndns_url`, the example will result in a HTTP GET request to `https://dyndns.inwx.com/nic/update?myip=1.2.3.4&myipv6=1234:4567::89`.
 - `basic_auth` allows for the configuration of HTTP basic authorization for the API (optional)